MichaelEugeneYuen/mydb/README.md

 )->check();
 ```

-<p>This will return mysql statement, values and statment errors in array</p>
+<p>This will return mysql statement, values and statement errors in array</p>

 ```html
 Array